lavanyanemani96/TSAI-EAG/Session7/README.md

 - `models.py` — Pydantic models for ensuring the right argumnet types are passed.
 - `perception.py` — LLM first analyzes what it needs to do!
 - `tools.py` — Define all MCP tools accessible to the Agent.
+- `FAISS.ipynb` — Jupyter Notebook to create the FAISS index
 - `README.md` — This documentation

 ## Usage